appium/appium-xcuitest-driver/docs/run-prebuilt-wda.md

 We haven't tested all possible combinations, but probably the target device could be anything.

-The same thing could achieve with `derivedDataPath` and `usePrebuiltWDA` capabilities, but it may fail if the `xcodebuild` cannot find the `.xctestrun` properly.
-Some Xcode versions might fail.
+The same thing could achieve with `derivedDataPath` and `usePrebuiltWDA` capabilities, but it may fail if the `xcodebuild` cannot find or handle the `.xctestrun` properly.
+The stability depends on Xcode.